pumbaasdad/aws-account/README.md

    * `AWS_SECRET_ACCESS_KEY` - The AWS secret access key  that the `system-restore-terraform` user will use to manage resources in the `system-restore` AWS sub-account.
 This value defaults to an empty string.
+ * `system-restore-terraform-permissions` - This workspace is used to manage terraform permissions in the `system-restore` AWS sub-account.
+It is only created if the `use_system_restore` variable is set to true.
+   * `role` - The role that will be assumed by the `system-restore-terraform-permissions` user to deploy resources to deploy `system-restore` AWS sub-account.
+This value defaults to an empty string.
+   * `AWS_ACCESS_KEY_ID` - The ID of the AWS access key the the `system-restore-terraform-permissions` user will use to manage resources in the `system-restore` AWS sub-account.
+This value defaults to an empty string.
+   * `AWS_SECRET_ACCESS_KEY` - The AWS secret access key  that the `system-restore-terraform-permissions` user will use to manage resources in the `system-restore` AWS sub-account.
+This value defaults to an empty string.

 The following run triggers are also managed: